Technical Overview

 Download This Resource

-Our goal at Qumulo is to make file storage simple for the modern, hybrid enterprise.
+Our goal at Qumulo is to make unstructured data storage simple, scalable, and global for the modern enterprise.
 We make it simple to secure your data.
-We make it simple to support demanding workflows, whether on-premises or in the cloud, at low cost.
-We make hybrid cloud storage simple.
+We make it simple to run your most demanding workflows, whether on-premises or in the cloud.
+We make hybrid-cloud storage simple.

 Qumulo’s Software Architecture

-We’ve engineered our storage platform into a cloud-ready, scalable service that can support nearly any file-based workflow, anywhere.
+We’ve engineered our storage platform into a cloud-ready, scalable service that can support any file-based workflow anywhere.
+We’ve built a globally extensible platform.
 We also provide robust APIs to deliver automated management and real-time visibility into system and data usage.
 Our storage solutions meet the security and data protection requirements of Fortune 500 enterprises.

-This page provides an overview of the architecture and components of Qumulo’s unstructured data solution, illustrating how our product supports a wide array of use cases, from media and entertainment, to healthcare and life sciences, to cloud-based high-performance computing, to cost-effective long-term archives in the cloud.
+This page provides an overview of the architecture, components, and services of Qumulo’s unstructured data solution.
+It shows how our product supports a wide array of use cases, from media and entertainment to healthcare and life sciences, from cloud-based high-performance computing to cost-effective long-term cloud archive storage.
+We’ll also show how our unique Cloud Data Fabric can unify critical data across platforms, sites, and clouds to deliver real-time access to remote data, streamline collaboration across widely dispersed teams, and accelerate business development in virtually any industry.

 Qumulo Architecture